Dunyaalselvi/ATMsystem/README.md

 # ATMsystem
-This project is a simulation of an Automated Teller Machine (ATM) system, implemented in C++.
+This project is a simulation of an Automated Teller Machine (ATM) system command-line-based , implemented in C++.
 It allows users to perform basic banking operations such as changing their PIN, withdrawing cash, and depositing money.
 The system is designed to handle multiple users, each with a unique user ID, PIN, and account balances in two separate accounts.
 The ATM offers a language selection feature, supporting English and Turkish, ensuring accessibility for a wider audience.

 Key Features: